A Living Museum

 New events and classes have been posted to the calendar - check out our schedule, and learn something new today!

 It's winter at the Arboretum!
 Find our where you can best enjoy the winter season along our 12 miles of hiking trails.

 Support for the Arboretum comes in many forms.
 For instance, you can become a member, send a donation, make a commemorative gift or volunteer your time.

 At Hoyt Arboretum, every tree has a story to tell.
 Founded in 1928 to conserve endangered species and educate the community, Hoyt Arboretum encompasses 187 ridge-top acres, accessible by 12 miles of hiking trails.
-A place of beauty and serenity in all seasons, the Arboretum is easily accessible from anywhere in the Portland metropolitan area, by car, bus or the MAX light rail.
+A place of beauty and serenity in all seasons, Hoyt Arboretum is easily accessible from anywhere in the Portland metropolitan area by car, bus or the MAX light rail.
 You will also find parking, restroom facilities, ADA accessible trails and ADA parking at or near the Visitor Center.

 Join us today and explore Portland's museum of living trees!

 Parking pay stations have recently been installed in Washington Park; all proceeds will be invested in improvements in and around Washington Park.
 For more information, please visit the Washington Park Transportation Management Authority here.